eqld/nlsh/README.md

 - Output goes directly to STDOUT for easy piping
 - The LLM processes the input content according to your instructions
 - Perfect for automation and scripting workflows

-**Note on Command Execution:** `nlsh` executes commands using non-blocking I/O with the `select` module to read from stdout/stderr.
-This approach ensures compatibility with a wide range of commands, including those with pipes (`|`) and redirections.
-The non-blocking implementation prevents deadlocks that can occur with piped commands where one process might be waiting for input before producing output.
-While this works well for most commands, highly interactive commands (like those with progress bars or TUI applications) might not render perfectly.

 ### Using `nlgc` for Commit Messages